SEO Research

 Clean navigation improves:

-If you want the broader leak framework around this, SavageAudit's website audit categories is the right companion page.
+If you want a broader framework for finding these leaks, our guide to website audit categories is the right companion page.

 Step 5: Compare proof and trust density

-A lot of sites lose before redesign because they are under-evidenced.
+Many sites lose the battle before a redesign even starts because they are under-evidenced.

 Compare both sites for:

-- Which company feels more real from the public-facing site alone?
+• Which company feels more real from its website alone?

 Step 6: Compare conversion paths, not just CTAs